Engielolz/765coverbot/README.md

+## Notice

+765coverbot is no longer operating or supported as of April 2025.
+For information on the latest version of bash-atproto, please see the [bash-atproto repository](https://tangled.sh/@did:plc:s2cyuhd7je7eegffpnurnpud/bash-atproto).

 # 765 Cover Bot

 This is a bot thing made entirely in Bash and cURL that posts random covers by 765 Production idols.